reactjs/react.dev/src/content/reference/react/useTransition.md

 - [`<form>` actions](/reference/react-dom/components/form)
 - [Server Actions](/reference/rsc/server-actions)

 These solutions handle request ordering for you.
-When using async transitions to build your own custom hooks or libraries that manage async state transitions, you have greater control over the request ordering, but you must handle it yourself.
+When using transitions to build your own custom hooks or libraries that manage async state transitions, you have greater control over the request ordering, but you must handle it yourself.

 <Solution />